happyDomain/happydomain/README.md

 Building
 --------

-### Dependancies
+### Dependencies

-In order to build the happyDNS project, you'll need the following dependancies:
+In order to build the happyDNS project, you'll need the following dependencies:

 * `go` at least version 1.13
 * `go-bindata`